 ephyviewer makes available a CsvEpochSource class, which inherits from WritableEpochSource.
 If you would like to customize reading and writing epochs to files, you can write your own subclass of WritableEpochSource that implements the load() and save() methods.

 Here is an example of an epoch encoder that uses CsvEpochSource.

-from ephyviewer import mkQApp, MainViewer, TraceViewer, CsvEpochSource, EpochEncoder import numpy as np lets encode some dev mood along the day '''
+from ephyviewer import mkQApp, MainViewer, TraceViewer, CsvEpochSource, EpochEncoder import numpy as np lets encode some dev mood along the day possible_labels = ['euphoric', 'nervous', 'hungry', 'triumphant']